FuzionView/FV-Docs/source/SystemAdmin.rst

 System Admin
 =============

-After logging in, select the System Admin option.
+After logging in, select the System Admin option from the menu:

 .. figure:: /_static/A-Login1.png
-   :alt: Admin Landing Page
+   :alt: System Menu
    :class: with-border

    *Admin Landing Page*

-Use the Admin Console to manage:
+Use the tools in System Admin to manage:

 + :ref:`Data Providers`
 + :ref:`Users`